-Rutabagas (Brassica napa, napobrassica group) are commonly known as yellow turnips or swedes.
-They are thought to be a cross between turnip (B. rapa) and wild cabbage (B. oleracea) developed in central Europe.
-The leaves are bluish in color, thick like cabbage leaves and smooth.
-Rutabagas have short necks with leaf scars, and they require about a month longer to develop than turnips.
-In northern New England, rutabagas are much more popular than turnips.
-If planted early in the spring, rutabaga will be of poor quality (woody and tough).
-For best quality, plant from mid-June to mid-July in northern to southern New England, respectively, so that harvest occurs in the cool weather of fall after a few light frosts.
+Rutabaga (Brassica napa, napobrassica group) is commonly known as yellow turnip or swede.
+It is thought to be a cross between turnip (B. rapa) and wild cabbage (B. oleracea) and developed in central Europe.
+The leaves are bluish in color, thick and waxy like cabbage leaves, and smooth.
+Rutabagas have short necks with leaf scars, and they require about a month longer to mature than turnips (90-100 days).
+In northern New England, rutabagas are more popular than turnips.
+If planted early in the spring, rutabagas will be of poor quality (woody and tough).
+For best quality, plant from mid-June to mid-July in northern to southern New England, respectively, timing harvest to occur in the cool weather of fall after a few light frosts.

 Types and Varieties

 |Tokyo Silky Sweet